dexie/dexie-website-old/docs/roadmap/dexie5.0.md

 });
 ```

-Subclassing Dexie isn't required anymore for typings but it is still useful the declared class extends the `Entity` helper because it will have the properties `db` and `table` so that methods can perform operations on the database:
+Subclassing Dexie isn't required anymore for typings but it is still useful the declared class extends the new `Model<T>` helper (same as `Entity<T>` in dexie@4) because it will have the properties `db` and `table` so that methods can perform operations on the database:

 ```ts
 class Friend extends Model<AppDB> {